ArtemDmytriv/GL_BaseCamp/w1/README.txt

 Compile options:
+Check top defines in file head.h
 At that moment, works in Windows with GCC compiler (Mingw or Cygwin) For working in Linux, you must install x11lib (sudo apt install libx11-dev)

 For cross-platform making use command: make

+For cross-platform cleaning use command: make clean

+For cross-platform testing (start server in new prompt and start client) use command: make test

 Version specs: